 My favorite one which I use is Scott’s Cheap Flights, and they’re how I got our cheap flights to New Zealand (which I’ve listed above in my New Zealand travel spend).

-If you live further away, this will make a huge difference, so make sure you keep a lookout for cheap flights!
+If you live further away, this will make an even bigger difference, so make sure you keep a lookout for cheap flights!

 2. Get creative when it comes to which city you’ll be flying into

 Look, sometimes sale flights aren’t perfect.